 Very clear, precise focus at distance.
 Good magnification, and they are easy to use.
 Holds up well in wet weather.
 Fairly lightweight, but rugged enough to take a few bumps or accidental drops.
 Works well in low-light conditions.
 Diopter focus is a nice addition.

-Lens covers are somewhat flimsy, and tend to fall off the lenses easily.
-Hard plastic eye cups are somewhat uncomfortable, and some have difficulty getting their eyes to the lenses.
+Lens covers are somewhat flimsy and tend to fall off easily.
+Plastic eye cups are somewhat uncomfortable.
 Detachable diopter caps can get lost.

-Very light and compact, fitting easily in one hand.
+Very light and compact; fits easily in one hand.
 Can handle bumps, jolts, and drops from waist height.
 Clear focus out to 200+ yards.
 Textured surface makes binoculars easy to hold in wet conditions.